BobDempsey/node-ts-express-template/README.md

 - Multiple requests in a single file
 - Inline response viewing

+#### Understanding Expected Responses

+The template uses **Express routing**, which means routes must be explicitly defined.
+By default, only `GET /` is configured:

+**Will Return 200 OK:**
+- `GET /` - Returns the greeting message

+**Will Return 404 Not Found:**
+- Any POST, PUT, DELETE, PATCH requests
+- Any GET requests to undefined routes (e.g., `/api/test`, `/users`)
+- Response format: `{"error": "Not Found"}`

+This is **expected Express behavior**.
+Unlike the previous native HTTP server that responded to all routes, Express only responds to routes you explicitly define.

+**To add new routes:**
+1. Define them in `src/index.ts` or create route modules
+2. Update the requests.http file with your new endpoints
+3. Test your new routes using the REST Client

-See the comments in [tests/rest/requests.http](tests/rest/requests.http) for detailed usage instructions.
+See the comments in [tests/rest/requests.http](tests/rest/requests.http) for detailed usage instructions and example route templates you can uncomment after implementing them.

 #### Available Test Requests

-Both tools include the same set of test requests:
+The requests file includes:
-- **Basic GET Requests** - Simple GET with various headers
+- **Basic GET Requests** - Test the root route and observe 404 for undefined routes
-- **POST Requests** - JSON, form data, and plain text payloads
+- **POST Requests** - Examples that return 404 (add your own routes to make them work)
-- **Other HTTP Methods** - PUT, DELETE, PATCH requests
+- **Other HTTP Methods** - PUT, DELETE, PATCH examples (currently return 404)
-- **Error & Edge Cases** - Content type mismatches and large payloads
+- **Example Templates** - Commented examples for common API endpoints you might add

 ## Recommended VS Code Extensions